ca-la/remote-collection/README.md

 ## RemoteCollection

 Creates a new `RemoteCollection` of a generic `Resource` type.
-If you pass in another `RemoteRemoteCollection<Resource>` to the constructor, it will merge the resources.
+If you pass in another `RemoteCollection<Resource>` to the constructor, it will merge the resources.

 ### Signature